hcsa/yacg/rules.md

 - Throughout the game, when a chosen plan’s condition applies, you get energy of the color attached to the plan.
 - In addition, whenever a card from the deck enters your hand whose color matches one attached to any of the methods, you get +1 energy of that color.
-    - This happens if you’re drawing the 8 cards at the start of a game, if you draw a card, if you search for a card from the deck to put it in your hand, etc.
+    - This happens if you’re drawing the 8 cards at the start of a game or if you draw a card bya ny other method.
+    - Putting card in your hand, even if they come from the deck, (eg, using "Search") don't give energy.

 > **Note: Energy carries over between rounds!**